 Hey, if I can save money on groceries by purchasing them at a store I already shop at anyway, and I can save money while I’m doing it, why not?
 Besides, by not having to spend time with the Sunday newspaper and a pair of scissors, I save time along with my money savings.

 How Paperless Coupons Work

-In addition to the convenience of not having to clip paper coupons, I really liked having accessibility to the Walgreens app because I could view the store’s weekly specials and sales from that app as well.
+In addition to the convenience of not having to clip paper coupons, I really liked having accessibility to the Walgreens app because I could view the store’s weekly specials and sales there, too.
 That’s how I found out that my favorite peanut mix and Brian’s favorite brand of deodorant were on sale.
-Take a look at the deal I got on the deodorant…another score for Chef Bec!

 I want to hear what you would do with the savings from deals like that.
 Please let me know in the comments below this post!